Coleridge-Initiative-org/adrf-userdocs/docs/_source/security_requirements/fedramp.rst

 * Best practices to secure IT assets and data in and out of the office
 * Threats to information and privacy and the correct way to respond to a incident

 Before being granted access to the ADRF, you have to complete a security awareness test.
 Passing this test shows that you understand your responsibilities working in the ADRF.
+You can take the security test on our website :sectest:`Link to Terms of Use <>`.

 You can watch the videos of the training below.